-Rooted in a commitment to inclusive storytelling, Global Press employs local female journalists who reflect the diversity of the communities they cover.
+Rooted in a commitment to inclusive storytelling, Global Press employs local women journalists who reflect the diversity of the communities they cover.

 Global Press Journal, the award-winning publication of Global Press, produces feature and investigative news that is transforming access to information for millions of people everyday.

 Click the arrows to see some of the most popular stories on Global Press Journal.